-As part of our commitment to sustainable and responsible travel we have a developed a dedicated Greenlife Fund to support initiatives that encourage others to be eco-friendly, respect the environment or have an inspirational cause.
+As part of our commitment to sustainable and responsible travel we have developed a dedicated Greenlife Fund to support initiatives that encourage others to respect the environment or have an inspirational cause.

 What is the Greenlife Fund?